 Scholarships, which are often based on academic merit, talent, or a particular area of study, can make a real difference in helping you manage your education expenses.

 When you receive a student loan, you are borrowing money to attend a college or career school.
-You must repay the loan as well as interest that accrues.
+You must repay the loan as well as the interest that accrues.
 It is important to understand your repayment options so you can successfully repay your loan.
 Recently interest rates for federal loans were announced.
 You can find current rates for federal loans here.